chryzcode/composio-test-py-app/Readme.md

 ## Simple Python App using Composio
-It gives the details/ info of a connected github account and a list of the account repositories.
+It gives the details/ info of a connected GitHub account and a list of the account repositories.

 ### Install the necessary dependencies